Profundiconus limpalaeri

 Profundiconus limpalaeri is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Profundiconus, these cone snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The length of the shell attains 35 mm.
+The length of the shell attains 35 mm, making it a moderately sized gastropod.
+The shape of the shell is ventricosly conical while the spire is moderate to high, concave and slightly sigmoid in profile.
+The paucispiral protoconch is white to creamy-yellow, translucent and porcellaneous with a diameter of 0.98 millimeter.
+The early teleoconch whorls have three to four cords.
+The shoulder is angulated with a weak ridge.
+The sides of the shell is slightly convex below the shoulder and then becomes straight before becoming Slightly concave in the anterior.
+The last whorl is smooth except for the 8-9 grooves at the basal quarter.
+The posterior notch is shallow and C-shaped while there is no anterior notch present.

 Distribution

-This species occurs off Balut Island, South Mindanao, the Philippines.
+This species occurs off Balut Island, South Mindanao, and the neighbouring Sarangani island the Philippines at depths of 100 to 450 meters.